It's the BATTLE OF THE SEXES - Shiba Inu style!

-On the other hand, more male Shiba Inus might find interest in those puddles as possible areas to play in or at least explore.
+On the other hand, more male Shiba Inus might find interest in those puddles as possible areas dive in or at least explore.

 Unaltered male Shiba Inus are also prone to marking - anywhere and everywhere if not properly trained.

-Both male and female Shiba Inus can have issues with aggression - especially if they are unaltered.
+Both male and female Shiba Inus can have issues with aggression - especially if unaltered.

-According to a few experienced Shiba Inu breeders, intact females can be, well, very b****y to other females.
+According to experienced Shiba Inu breeders, intact females can be, well, very b****y to other females.

-In fact, it is said that primitive female dogs will always try to “weed out” or kill other female competition in their dog pack.
+In fact, it is said that primitive female dogs will instinctively try to “weed out” or kill other female competition in their dog pack.

-Intact males can also have serious aggression / territory issues if they have not been trained properly during their formative years.
+Intact males can also have serious aggression / territory issues if they have not been properly socialized during their formative years.

 The easiest way to avoid future aggression issues with Shiba Inus is to socialize them during the "critical" puppy hood time frame of 6 to 14 weeks.